 - Diagnosis of a specified critical illness (additional cost to include this benefit)

-- Diagnosis of total and permanent disability (sometimes included if you select critical illness benefit but can be an additional purchase)
+- Diagnosis of total and permanent disability (sometimes included if you select critical illness cover but can be an additional purchase)

 Almost all good life insurance policies include terminal illness benefit at no extra cost so that if you become terminally ill, you can claim your death payment early - terminally ill usually means that you have less than 12 months to live but it can also pay out if you are diagnosed with stage 4 cancer.
 If a terminal illness claim is paid then there is no further claim possible upon death.
 Terminal illness benefits can be very useful to alleviate financial difficulties due to the insured person's inability to work and may also provide the ability to fund any end-of-life wishes.

 Critical illness insurance

 Critical illness insurance can be incorporated with life insurance or you can buy it separately as a standalone insurance policy.
 It will pay a cash lump sum if you are diagnosed with one of the illnesses listed in the policy terms and conditions.
-Serious illnesses such as heart attacks and cancers can be life-changing and unfortunately they are also statistically more likely to happen during our working lives than death.
+Serious illnesses such as heart attacks, strokes and cancers can be life-changing and unfortunately, they are also statistically more likely to happen during your working life than death.